humansensinglab/POET-continual-action-recognition/README.md

 We demonstrate the efficacy of prompt tuning a significantly lightweight backbone, pretrained exclusively on the base class data.
 We propose a novel spatio-temporal learnable prompt offset tuning approach, and are the first to apply such prompt tuning to Graph Neural Networks.

 We contribute two new benchmarks for our new problem setting in human action recognition: (i) NTU RGB+D dataset for activity recognition, and (ii) SHREC-2017 dataset for hand gesture recognition.
-We find that POET consistently outperforms comprehensive benchmarks.

 ## :rocket: **Release Overview and Updates**
 :white_large_square: POET code for Gesture Recognition benchmark on SHREC 2017, prompt offset tuning the DG-STA graph transformer backbone.